Overview

 orprocessDefinitionId

 .
-This also applies when referencing other resources likeformKey
+This applies when referencing other resources likeformKey

 in the user task entity and the respective entities themselves likeuserTaskKey

-in the user task entity. - The full entity is the prefix to avoid confusion, for example,
+in the user task entity. - The full entity name is used as the prefix to avoid confusion, for example,

 processDefinitionKey